google/beacon-platform/samples/ios/README.md

        # php gen_fake_beacons.php

-   Now when you build and run the simulator, there will be 10 beacons that you can play around with registering, activating, deactivating, etc, and be able to verify that everything is working properly before actually modifying real-world beacon hardware.
+   Now when you build and run the simulator, there will be 10 beacons that you can play around with registering, activating, deactivating, etc., and be able to verify that everything is working properly before actually modifying real-world beacon hardware.